Upgrade your undie drawer to keep your vag healthy

 Thankfully, in most cases, this microscopic quantity of fecal matter isn’t going to harm your vagina.
 As long as you’re washing your underwear properly (in hot water, after every wear), there’s no set time frame for how long you should hang on to them.
 It’s best to look for visual cues, instead.

 Here’s our rule of thumb: If it has stains, holes, any sort of unwashable buildup, or a failing elastic waistband, it’s time to say goodbye.
-And if you’re really concerned about bacteria after a particularly dirty or sweaty day, invest in laundry detergent that contains peroxide: It does the best job at eradicating any vagina-harming organisms from your favorite pair of lacy briefs.
+And if you’re really concerned about bacteria after a particularly dirty or sweaty day, invest in laundry detergent that contains peroxide: It does the best job at eradicating any vagina-harming organisms from your favorite pair of lacy boxer briefs.

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.

-© 2021 The Flex Company.
+© 2024 The Flex Company.
 All Rights Reserved.